const-ae/treelabel/README.md

 #> # Tree: root, ImmuneCell, TCell, Endothelial....
 ```

-Some tools provide you with a full set of confidence scores for each
+Some tools provide the confidence scores for tree vertex.
+In this case,
-element.
-In this case you can provide a `list` or a `data.frame`
+you can provide the annotations as a `list` or a `data.frame`

 ``` r
 lst <- list(